Films: Transformative Repair

 Additional transcript editing: Tammy Brennan

-Our thanks to our repairers Bark Design, Darryl Bartlett, Matt Prince and Anita Dineen and our research participants Domi, Sam, Cecelija and Aidan.
+Our thanks to our repairers Bark Design, Darryl Bartlett, Matt Prince, Anita Dineen, Peter Bowles, Nathalie Bastier, John Semmens and Sophy Blake, and to our research participants Domi, Sam, Cecelija, Aidan, Mignon, Wendy, David and Denise.

 Object Therapy is part of ADC On Tour, the Australian Design Centre's national touring program.
 Object Therapy is a project by Hotel Hotel.
 Developed in partnership with UNSW Art & Design and ANU School of Art and Design.